rgb-protocol/RGB-Documentation/rgb-state-and-operations/state-transitions.md

 This time the explanation **contains an important difference**: Bob is not simply validating the client-side validated data that Alice shows him.
 He is actually asking Alice to add some additional data that **will give Bob some degree of ownership** over the contract expressed as a hidden reference to one of his Bitcoin [UTXOs](../annexes/glossary.md#utxo).
 Let's see how the process works in practice for a [State Transition](../annexes/glossary.md#state-transition) (one of the fundamental [Contract Operations](../annexes/glossary.md#contract-operation)):

-1. Alice has a [stash](../annexes/glossary.md#stash) of client-side validated data, which in turn references a Bitcoin UTXO owned by her.
+1. Alice has a [stash](../annexes/glossary.md#stash) of client-side validated data, which references a Bitcoin UTXO owned by her.
 This means that in her client-side validated data there is a [seal definition](../annexes/glossary.md#seal-definition) that points to one of her UTXOs.

 <figure><img src="../.gitbook/assets/stab1.png" alt=""><figcaption><p>At the beginning of the State Transition, Alice possesses a certain stash and a UTXO.
 The idea behind the operation is that she will pass some digital rights in her possession to Bob.</p></figcaption></figure>